liln/fizzbuzz/README.md

 ### Solution

 A FizzBuzz class is used to determine the appropriate output.
 There is a list of the numbers, which is stored as a hash key string with values to use in the modulo.
 FizzBuzz is initalized with pairs Fizz 3 and Buzz 5, so the solution works for the first problem.
 Numbers can be added to the list using the method `add_number(number,text)`.
 For example, `add_number(7,'sivv')` will add to the list.
+This solution does not take into account the order of the items in the hash, but so far, I noticed that numbers are appended to the end.
+If this matters, then then additional code can be added to sort the list by the modulo value.